Moesif/apidocs/source/index.html.md

     }
 ```

-The only required header is the token is generated for your app to identify
+The only required header is the application id which identifies
-and authenticate with Moesif.
+your app with Moesif.
 You can find the token in settings for your app after you logged into the dashboard.
 Other headers primarily gives us hints on how to best parse and understand your data.

-Since our system is quite smart, we use variety of pattern recognition and
+We use variety of pattern recognition and
-machine learning techniques, it can detect quite well the hints.
+machine learning techniques, it can detect quite well.
 But with some hints,
 it would speed up the learning dramatically.
 One of the key concept in any app is the user.
 We do highly recommend tag at least one of your API end points as where your
 app 'user' metadata is contained the response body.